-When performing isometric exercise (neck holds against partner), you can produce more force than when you perform concentric muscle contractions (neck harness).
+When performing the isometric exercise (neck holds against a partner), you can produce more force than when you perform concentric muscle contractions (e.g. neck harness).

 Furthermore, with pieces of equipment such as the neck harness or using plates, you are limited to the direction in which you train the neck.
 Forward and back, back and forward, and lateral (shoulder to ear).

 This is why the top 6 exercises I have listed involve exercises that allow resistance of movement in any direction.